 Select a Suitable Topic for Your Audience

-Much like planning for travel, knowing where you’re going prior to departure is very important.
-Without any purpose or direction, you won’t get anywhere, causing your journey to feel useless and upsetting.
+Much like planning for travel, knowing where you’re going before departure is very important.
+Without any purpose or direction, you won’t get anywhere, causing your journey to feeling useless and upsetting.
 In other words, your writing adventure should be well-planned and you should start with a guiding topic.
 It isn’t easy, but one can consider personal expertise or the audience’s needs when brainstorming the topic.